Hollardia

 Hollardia is a genus of marine ray-finned fishes belonging to the family Triacanthodidae, the spikefishes.
-These demersal fishes are found in the Western Atlantic Ocean with one species being found in the Pacific Ocean.
+These demersal fishes are found in the Western Atlantic Ocean, with one species being found in the Pacific Ocean.

 Taxonomy

-Hollardia was first proposed as a monospecific genus in 1861 by the Cuban zoologist Felipe Poey when he described Hollardia hollardi as its only species, making that species its type species by monotypy.
+Hollardia was first proposed as a monospecific genus in 1861 by the Cuban zoologist Felipe Poey when he described Hollardia hollardi as its only species, making that its type species by monotypy.
 H. hollardi was given a type locality of Havana.
-In 1968 the American ichthyologist James C. Tyler classified this genus, alongside Parahollardia in a new subfamily of the family Triacanthodidae, the Hollardiinae.
+In 1968 the American ichthyologist James C. Tyler classified this genus, alongside Parahollardia, in a new subfamily of the family Triacanthodidae, the Hollardiinae.
 The 5th edition of Fishes of the World classifies the family Triacanthodidae in the suborder Triacanthoidei in the order Tetraodontiformes.

 Etymology

 Hollardia is named in honour of the French physician and naturalist Henri Hollard, a pioneering worker in the study of the Plectognathi.
-The three species in the genus all have eponyms as there specific names, the type species species epiphet further honours Hollard.
-H. meadi has a specific name which honours the American ichthyologist Giles W. Mead while that of H. goslinei honours another American ichthyologist, William A. Gosline, who collected its holotype when he collected fishes killed by the eruption of Mauna Loa in 1950.
+The three species in the genus all have eponyms as their specific names, and the type species species epiphet further honours Hollard.
+H. meadi has a specific name which honours the American ichthyologist Giles W. Mead, while that of H. goslinei honours another American ichthyologist, William A. Gosline, who collected its holotype when he collected fishes killed by the eruption of Mauna Loa in 1950.